ignaciocabeza/beeglacier/README.md

 ## To-do
 - ~~add forms validation~~
-- refactor upload form
-- refactor table
+- ~~refactor table~~
-- add file dialog for selecting file to upload
 - ~~save uploads response in db~~
 - ~~avoid UI block in glacier requests~~
+- ~~move dbsqlite database to another path (if app is updated, database is overwritten)~~
+- ~~create inventory retrieval job~~
+- ~~create table for store inventory jobs~~
+- ~~add "Vault details" screen (for view all the files in a vault)~~
+- add file dialog for selecting file to upload
+- refactor upload form
 - stop and resume upload
 - code new vault button
-- ~~move dbsqlite database to another path (if app is updated, database is overwritten)~~
-- create inventory retrieval job
-- create table for store inventory jobs
-- add "Vault details" screen (for view all the files in a vault)
+- add 'delete vault'
+- add 'delete archive'
+- improve ui in 'vault details' option

 ## Breware Info